obormot/secretfs/README.md

 As with any FUSE-based filesystem, there are several ways to mount SecretFS

-1. from the command line:
+1. From the command line:

         $ sudo secretfs <mountpoint> <directory containing secrets>
     e.g.